sachetsubedi/links-shortner/readme.md

  curl -X POST http://localhost:3000/ -H "Content-Type: application/json" -d '{"to": "https://example.com", "randomPath": true}'
  ```

 The `from ` result from the api response can be used as a shortned link to redirect to the link provided in the `to` field.
+Every link will expire in given time (Default 15 mins).
 <br>

 ## Author